- Commissioned in 1927 by Rev Daniel Cohalan D.D., Bishop of Cork

 By the late 20’s Byrne, a former student of Frank Lloyd Wright, had already designed three Catholic churches in the US, all of which received acclaim and criticism for their bold and innovative designs.
 He was also well known among the Catholic clergy for regular contributions on church design to publications such as Commonweal.

 Looking back at the 1920’s in Ireland, the society and Catholic church would today be regarded as inward looking and very traditional.
-The idea of a futuristic design by a foreign architect would alone have fueled strong opposition toward Dr. Cohalan.
+The idea of a futuristic design by a foreign architect would alone have fuelled strong opposition toward Dr. Cohalan.
 This, as it turned out was only the start of many problems to come.

 After some investigation, site supervising architect J.R.
 Boyd Barrett reported that a brick and wood building could not be accomplished on a £20,000 budget and suggested that a complete concrete construction with plaster ceiling would be more realistic.